christinesangphet/deep-learning-project/README.md

 ### Gradio Interface

 The song recommendation system is built using Gradio, which allows users to easily interact with the model.
-Through the Gradio interface, users can select a mood or topic, and the system will generate five random songs that match the chosen topic.
+Through the Gradio interface, users can select a mood or topic, and the system will generate up to 10 random songs that match the chosen topic.

 ## Repository Structure